Carnagion/norris/CONTRIBUTING.md

 1. In the bot application, navigate to `Bot > Privileged Gateway Intents` and enable the server members intent.

+    > **Note**
-    > **Note:** Without this intent, the bot will not receive events when users join or leave the server.
+    > Without this intent, the bot will not receive events when users join or leave the server.

 2. Then navigate to `OAuth2 > URL Generator` and select the following scopes:
     - `bot`